Free Fall (1999 film): Production

-Free Fall was filmed by Falling Productions Inc on locations in Toronto, Ontario, at Toronto Pearson International Airport’s old Terminal 1 and in Uxbridge, Ontario.
+Free Fall was filmed by Falling Productions Inc on locations in Toronto, at Toronto Pearson International Airport's old Terminal 1 and in Uxbridge, Ontario.
 The use of stock footage of airliners is evident.
 The crash scenes including the first crash is edited from Fearless (1993), while scenes from Miracle Landing (1990) are also used.
 The primary aircraft flown by "Trans Regional Airlines" is an Airbus A320, although the shots of cockpits and interiors are from other aircraft.
 Other aircraft that are seen include a Learjet 35, Boeing 737 and Lockheed L-1011 TriStar.